coin100-dao/coin100Web3/chatGpt2.md

 dont write too much repetitve code .... give me the suggest fix (if any) with peroper code snippet that fit my code pls

 so like we want this project to grow and also be careful of minting and buring and such .. so we're always updating supply based on market cap of total 100 coin caps, current total is 3.2T but it might go up or down later also the amount of users holding the coin or rewards distributed .. need to make sure numbers are good and support the vision of the project and users could beneift just like the S&P500 holders where they buy at a certain price and sell high but also in a way that make the project grow

+what else ? are we making sure all scenarios are covered in terms of numbers ? are we handling all these scenarios ?

-review all the numbers and suggest new numbers or adjustments if needed
+review all the numbers and suggest new numbers or adjustments if needed (dont over engineer or complicate things ...)

 dont write too much repetitive code , ust give me the suggested code snippet .. if you're making changes in a function then give me full function code with comments